+We now provide a high-level overview of the issues involved in committing results.
 The key problem in terms of consistency is that a resource accessed within the SEE may have been independently accessed outside of the SEE.
 This corresponds to concurrent access on the same resource by multiple processes, some within SEE and some outside.
 One possible consistency criterion is the serializability criterion used in databases.
-Other consistency criteria may be appropriate as well, e.g., for some text files, it may be acceptable to merge the changes made within the SEE with changes made outside, as long as the changes involve disjoint portions of the file.
+Other consistency criteria may be appropriate as well, for example, for some text files, it may be acceptable to merge the changes made within the SEE with changes made outside, as long as the changes involve disjoint portions of the file.
 A detailed discussion of the issues involved in defining commit criteria is presented in Section 4.1.